 To sign a lease you need to pay one or two months deposit/caution.
 The contract will be signed (in French or Arabic) in a place called mokataa; make sure that all terms and conditions are exactly what you were told.
-In mokataa you will register your lease contract in a special book (yep, still an old school system).
+In mokataa you will register your lease contract in a special book (yep, still an old school system, no laptops).
 If you pay the rent in front, sign a paper how much money you gave.
 Never pay any deposit in advance without seeing a place or signing a contract!

 Other important things

-- Make sure that the electricity bill you receive each month is only for your place, otherwise, you may find paying someone else’s electric bill too.
-My American friend without knowing was paying for 5 apartments!
+- Make sure that the electricity bill you receive each month is only for your place.
+Otherwise, you may find paying someone else’s electric bill too.
+My American friend, without knowing, was paying for 5 apartments!

 p.s.
 Finding accommodation will not be a headache if you are a student of hospitality or culinary arts – do an internship in Selman Marrakech Hotel and get free accommodation, free meals during and out of shifts and covered transportation costs during your time there.
 Placement International– the number one luxury hospitality recruiter in the world – will help you start your Morocco adventure and explore one of the most beautiful and diverse places of the world without leaving your career behind!

 DREAMING ABOUT MOROCCO?

 - Travel consultations;

 - Consultations for foreigners moving to Morocco.

 Don’t know where to start?
 Not sure if you need my help?
 Have the itinerary and only want to book a guide or driver?
 Or simply want to say hi and ask how is the weather in Morocco?
 Let’s arrange a free call/chat!